-1918 – It was begun by Joseph Blumenthal on Main Street at the site of the current Phoenix Club.
-Presumably, it was named for the Phoenix Mill area of town, from where the water came.
+1918 – It was begun by Joseph Bloomenthal on Main Street at the site of the current Phoenix Restaurant.
+Presumably, it was named for the Phoenix Mill area of town.

 1930 – It was sold to Hyman Perlstein for $4,000.
-Later it was operated by his son Lou Perlstein and Martin Shapiro, Lou’s son-in-law.
+Later it was operated by his son Lewis Perlstein and and later, in the 1950’s, by Martin Shapiro, Lew’s son-in-law.

-1937 – The company moved to a new brick building on Ayer Road, presently a building belonging to Bemis Company.
+1937 – The company moved to a new brick building on Ayer Road, previously the Perlstein family land, presently a building belonging to Bemis Company.

 1960’s – The soda production was phased out with the machinery going to Polar Corp of Worcester.
 By then, Lew’s brother Shapiro opened a package store on Front Street and the name on the Main Street building was Shirley Package Store.

 1979 – Lew Perlstein sold Phoenix Spring Beverage Company to his son-in-law Martin Shapiro who renamed and operated the distributor Martin Distributing until 1990 when the company was sold.

 Although Phoenix beverage bottles can still be found at flea markets, at the Shirley Historical Society Museum, and on eBay, the only part of the business that remains in Shirley is its building.